Key Takeaways From Gordon Sondland's Watershed Impeachment Hearing

 But an earlier understanding of the story as a "shadow" or back-channel conduit from Trump via Giuliani, Sondland and other "three amigos" was exploded by Sondland's account on Wednesday.

 The ambassador plotted diplomatic strategy directly with Pompeo, Sondland testified.
-For example, Sondland asked whether he should try to arrange contact between Trump and Zelenskiy in Poland at a time when the American president was scheduled to travel there.
+For example, Sondland asked whether he should try to arrange contact between Trump and Zelenskiy in Poland when the American president was scheduled to travel there.

-Sondland could prime Zelenskiy about the need to tell Trump that once his "justice folks" were operating, they'd move ahead with investigations, the ambassador wrote.
+Sondland could prime Zelenskiy about the need to tell Trump that once his "justice folks" were operating, they would move ahead with investigations, the ambassador wrote.

-"Yes," Pompeo responded, according to an email that Sondland produced — although ultimately Trump never made the trip.
+"Yes," Pompeo responded, according to an email that Sondland produced — although Trump never made the trip.

 Instead, Pence did — and Sondland said he conferred with him about the U.S. aid for Ukraine that had been frozen by the White House.